 Tracing Richard McNair’s journey was a journey in itself.
-Along the way were dozens of interviews that led to two reporting awards — including a national citation for the top newspaper series in Canada.
+There were dozens of interviews that led to two reporting awards — including a national citation for the top newspaper series in Canada.

-The Discovery series is being shown not only in the US and Canada but in a number of countries around the world.
+The Discovery series is being shown in the US, Canada and in a number of countries around the world.
 My recommendation?
 Avoid it.

-For my on-camera contribution, I was interviewed in the fall of 2020 at a beautiful chalet overlooking Fiddle Lake in the Laurentian Mountains, 45 minutes’ drive north of Montreal, Quebec.
-Shooting took place over three days.
+For my on-camera contribution, I was interviewed in the fall of 2020 at a beautiful chalet overlooking Fiddle Lake in the Laurentian Mountains, 45 minutes drive north of Montreal, Quebec.
+The shooting took place over three days.

-The rustic setting was to give the impression I live in a log cabin in the Canadian wilderness.
+The rustic setting gave the impression that I live in a log cabin in the Canadian wilderness.
 I’m not making that up.
 Perhaps that’s how Americans see Canadians, I don’t know.
 For the record, I live in a regular house in a quiet subdivision in the west end of Edmonton, Alberta.
-And my pet isn’t moose or a beaver, it’s an opinionated American Yorkshire terrier.
+And my pet isn’t moose or a beaver; it’s an American Yorkshire terrier.

 I arrived for the interview — not carrying a hockey stick or wearing a toque — but sporting an Aussie Akubra hat.
 I also had a copy of the paperback on McNair, his letters, coins and fake driving licences.

 It’s been quite a journey for the Author because of the many twists and turns — plus bumps, red flags and wake-up calls.
-I dealt with some well-meaning people, but also with shady media outlets, unscrupulous lawyers in the US … and producers short on talent and originality but big on industry buzz terms.
+I dealt with some well-meaning people, shady media outlets, unscrupulous American lawyers … and producers short on talent and originality but big on industry buzz terms.
 Wannabes.

 The smoke-and-mirrors was often way over the top.
 From producers, the BS ranged from, “Who do you want to play your part in a movie?” … to “I got your back!”
 When media people tell you they have your back, check to see if they’re holding a jar of vaseline.

 However, I learned some valuable lessons … and for that, I am grateful.

-The four-part series featured some precious archival footage and great videography.
+The four-part series featured some precious archival footage and excellent videography.
 Hats off to those who made that happen.